Munich in shock

 After bomb threat: Oktoberfest reopens today!

-"It was a depressing moment for us when the Wiesn was closed and we all had to leave the grounds.
-But the safety of our guests comes first," said a spokesperson for the Wiesn landlords.
+It was a depressing moment for us when the Wiesn was closed and we all had to leave the grounds.
+But the safety of our guests comes first.

-Reopening only decided after a vote
+Reopening only decided after consultation

 Letter with bomb threat against the Oktoberfest

-According to him, the closure was based on findings in connection with a fire and explosions including booby traps in a residential building in the north of the city on Wednesday night.
+According to Reiter, the closure was based on findings in connection with a fire and explosions including booby traps in a residential building in the north of the city on Wednesday night.
 The police had found a letter in an apartment in Starnberg containing a bomb threat against the Oktoberfest.
 The Oktoberfest in Munich (which runs until Sunday, October 5) would normally have opened its doors at 10 am.

 "State of emergency" in the morning